Meta-analysis of Bayesian analyses: Numerical studies

 \subsection{Example 2: Tuberculosis outbreak dynamics}

 We now apply MBA to conduct meta-analysis of parameters regulating a stochastic birth-death (SBD) model proposed by \citet{Lintusaari+others:2019}, who used their model in a single-study setting to analyze tuberculosis outbreak data from the San Francisco Bay area, initially reported by \citet{Small+others:1994}.
-The goal of the analysis was to estimate disease transmission parameters from genotype data which, in contrast to outbreak models relying on count data,renders the likelihood-function intractable and necessitates the use of likelihood-free inference \citep{Tanaka+others:2006}.
+The goal of the analysis was to estimate disease transmission parameters from genotype data which, in contrast to outbreak models relying on count data, renders the likelihood function intractable and necessitates the use of likelihood-free inference \citep{Tanaka+others:2006}.
 Furthermore, such models are often complex in relation to the available data, which may result in poor identifiability, as discussed by \citet{Lintusaari+others:2016}.
 To alleviate the problem, they formulated their model as a mixture of stochastic processes, taking into account the individual transmission dynamics of different subpopulations.
-In our analyses, we focus on two key parameters of the model, $R_1$ and $R_2$, which are the reproductive numbers for two subpopulations: those that are compliant and non-compliant to treatment, respectively\footnote{Note that \citet{Lintusaari+others:2019} used the notation $R_0$ for the parameter $R_2$.}.
+In our analyses, we focus on two key parameters of the model, $R_0^{(1)}$ and $R_0^{(2)}$, which are the reproductive numbers for two subpopulations: those that are compliant and non-compliant to treatment, respectively\footnote{Note that \citet{Lintusaari+others:2019} used the notation $R_0$ and $R_1$, respectively.
+The standard notation for the reproductive number is $R_0$}.